 Federal Preparedness Coordinators (FPCs) are an important part of FEMA's vision to strengthen regional offices.
 The FPC works to enhance regional preparedness capabilities and increase planning, assessment, analysis, training and exercise efforts.
 The FPC is also responsible for strengthening, integrating and institutionalizing the Region's preparedness efforts to prevent, protect against and recover from threatened or actual disasters.

 Through the FPCs, FEMA enhances its vital role in information sharing and relationship building.
 This coordination helps achieve all-hazards preparedness goals and strengthen links among federal, tribal, state and local governments, the private sector and citizen partners across the country.

-Vacant, Continuity of Operations Program Manager
+Anthony Buller, Continuity of Operations Program Manager

 Continuity of Operations (COOP) planning is an effort to ensure that the capability exists to continue essential agency functions across a wide range of all hazard emergencies.
 Region III leads COOP outreach efforts throughout the region across the Federal government and also provides technical assistance to its states.
 Particularly, Region III chairs COOP Working Groups through the Federal Executive Boards in Philadelphia, Baltimore, and Pittsburgh, and develops and implements COOP training, exercises, and inter-agency coordination.